frkosurf/voot-specification/VOOT.md

 member, but not necessary have the role `member` of the group being queried.
 The `emails` field SHOULD contain a list of email addresses which provides the type to be any of `work`, `home` or `other`.
 For example:

     "emails": [
         {
-            "type": "work",
-            "value": "bmcatee@students.example.edu"
-        }
-    ]

-## Retrieve User Information
-This call retrieves additional information about a user.

-    /people/@me

-or

-    /people/{userId}

-Where `{userId}` is replaced with an idenfier of the user at the provider.
-This call MAY be supported.
-The response can include the following keys:

-* (REQUIRED) `id`: The, to the provider, local unique identifier of the user;
-* (OPTIONAL) `displayName`: The name by which the user prefers to be addressed;
-* (OPTIONAL) `emails`: The email address(es) of the user;

-The `id` field SHOULD be opaque to the client.
-The `emails` field SHOULD contain a list of email addresses which provides the type to be any of `work`, `home` or `other`.
-For example:

-    "emails": [
-        {